mvolkmann/MyUnixEnv/notes/GoNotes.md

   ```

   One reason the ternary operator is not supported
   is that it is easily abused.
 In languages that support
   the ternary operator it is not uncommon to see
   deeply nested uses that are difficult to understand.
+  However, `gofmt` could format nested ternaries
+  in a way that is easy to read.

+- no destructuring

-- Go does not support destructuring of arrays, slices, or structs.
+  Go does not support destructuring of arrays, slices, or structs.

-  JavaScript supports this.
-  The following JavaScript code
+  Consider the following JavaScript code that uses array destructuring.

   ```js
   const colors = ['red', 'green', 'blue'];
   const [color1, color3] = colors;
   ```

-  in Go must be written like
+  In Go must be written like:

   ```go
   colors := []string{"red", "green", "blue"}